expectopatronm/platooning-demonstrator/README.md

 # Platooning Demonstrator

-Originally envisioned as a demonstrator for the Bosch AI CON 2019, the *platooning* system consists of two cars, a *leading car* and a *following car*.
+Originally envisioned as a demonstrator for an AI Conference, the *platooning* system consists of two cars, a *leading car* and a *following car*.
 The leading car can be driven manually using a PS4 controller and the following car will autonomously follow the leading car.

 ![Cars in Action](documentation_files/images/inaction.gif)